NangiDev/GDSerCommPlugin/README.md

 4. script your logic
 ![Screenshot of basic setup](assets/setup.png)

-By toggle the radio button the extension will search for available prots and refresh the port dropdown list.
+By toggle the radio button the extension will search for available ports and refresh the port dropdown list.

 Create a SerComm node for each port you want to read or write to.